Opinion | It’s not about masks or mandates. It’s about public trust.

 There were trained air-raid wardens — Black and White — across the then-racially segregated District of Columbia.
 And we were expected — Black and White — to universally comply with blackout orders.

 Imagine how that would go over today.
-Somebody pulling cars off the street, banging on doors, walking up and down the street blowing a whistle, demanding — not asking —upon pain of penalty that homes be darkened and all air-raid-drill instructions obeyed.
+Somebody pulling cars off the street, banging on doors, walking up and down the street blowing a whistle, demanding — not asking — upon pain of penalty that homes be darkened and all air-raid-drill instructions obeyed.
 Not in today’s America.

 Vaccine mandates?

 This isn’t about something I read in a book.
-We Stevens Elementary School students were lined up and marched from our classroom to a large room where Dr. Dotson administered to us vaccine shots.
+We Stevens Elementary School students were lined up and marched from our classroom to a large room where Dr. Dotson gave us vaccine shots.
 No one told us what the shots were or why we had to get them.
 They could have been for smallpox, diphtheria, measles or all three.
 Either way: zip, stick and back to class.

 Our parents had only one responsibility — get us to school on time.
 Could it happen that way again?